 Ruth retired to a life of golf, fishing, bowling, and public appearances.
 In November 1946, he checked into French Hospital on 29th Street in Manhattan, complaining of headaches and pain above his left eye.
 It was cancer, though the newspapers never printed the word.

 Babe Ruth Day was held at Yankee Stadium (and every other major league park) the following April.
 A crowd of 58,339 was there and many of them, players as well as fans, were shocked at how frail and shrunken the mighty Babe had become.

-Ruth returned to the Bronx one more time, on June 13, 1948.
+Ruth was in and out of the hospital for the next year.
+He returned to the Bronx one more time, on June 13, 1948, a rainy, cold day.
 Yankee Stadium was celebrating its 25th anniversary and Babe’s #3 was being retired.
 Ruth was back in the hospital 11 days later.
 The cancer had spread to his liver, lungs, and kidneys.
 He knew he was dying.

 Babe Ruth died at 8:01 p.m. on August 16, 1948.
 He was 53 years old.
 He is buried at the Gate of Heaven Cemetery in Valhalla, New York, next to his second wife Claire, who died in 1976.

 Leigh Montville, author of The Big Bam, called Ruth “the patron saint of American possibility … The fascination with his career and life continues.
 He is a bombastic, sloppy hero from our bombastic sloppy history, origins undetermined, a folk tale of American success.”54